Winnie Wong, Ph.D.

 Head of Academy & Director of Content – Mathematics

 Dr. Wong received her B.A. degree in Math from UC Berkeley and her M.A. and Ph.D. degrees in Applied Math from UCLA.
 After she obtained her Ph.D., Dr. Wong spent 2 years as a fixed-income quantitative analyst for American Century Investment.
 Though she enjoyed analyzing the market, her true passion lies in education.
 She ran a successful advanced-math preparation school in San Diego, CA for 7 years.
 Upon moving back to the Bay Area in 2007, she switched gears and opted to teach at university level.
 She was a Math lecturer at Foothill & De Anza College since 2008.
 In 2015, Dr. Wong accepted a tenure-track professorship in Mathematics at Notre Dame de Namur University (NDNU) in Belmont, CA. During the school year, she teaches at NDNU, Foothill, and De Anza College.
 In summer, she enjoys venturing out for new teaching experiences.
 In summer 2013, she was a Math lecturer at UC Berkeley.
 In summer 2015, she was a Math lecturer at Stanford University for their EPGY (Education Program for Gifted Youth) middle school Math immerse program.

 Besides teaching, Dr. Wong is also involved in curricula development in higher education.
 She participated in the initiative and piloted the STATWAY pathway, set forth by the Carnegie foundation, at Foothill College.
 She is involved in the undergraduate curriculum committee, the Student Success Center task force and the Assessment Council at NDNU.

 Dr. Wong resides in Belmont, CA. She firmly believes in giving back to her alma maters, the community, and paying forward globally.
 She is a volunteer scholarship reader and interviewer for UC Berkeley and UCLA’s freshman and transfer classes.
 She is also a reviewer for the American Invitational Mathematics Examination (AIME).
 On top of her active involvement with her alma maters and the Mathematics communities, Dr. Wong also heavily involves in non-profit work.
-She currently serves on the Board of Directors at the Evergreen Education Foundation, a non-profit organization aims to enhance educational opportunities for middle and high school children in rural China.
+She is currently the President at Evergreen Education Foundation, a non-profit organization (NGO) aims to enhance educational opportunities for middle and high school children in rural China.

 Wilson Chan, M.S.E.